webfx-project/.github/profile/README.md

 ## For what kind of applications?

-Although most of the demos made so far are mainly graphical applications, the real final target of the project is **Enterprise applications**.
+Although most of the demos made so far are mainly graphical applications, the real final target of the project are **Enterprise applications**.
 We aim to provide a complete **ecosystem** for WebFX, that will allow developing Enterprise level applications such as systems with back-office, front-office & backend.
 We are clearly heading in that direction, WebFX being now closely related to the [Modality project](https://github.com/modalityproject/modality), the first real-world Enterprise application being built on WebFX.

 ## The WebFX ecosystem